SajiburMunna/JoulesLabs-Task/README.md

 ## JoulesLabs-Task Application

 In this application,users will be able to view the home page,shop page,blog page.Also user can add to cart and checkout.
+## Requeirements:
+1. Have to integrate social authentication (like Google, facebook etc.).(Done)</br>
+2. After login, keep the user data in state and show it in the user Profile page.(Done)</br>
+3. Design the home page.
+See Attachment-1 and  Attachment-2.(Done)</br>
+4. Design a Blog page for showing some blog posts.(Done)</br>
+5. Design the Single Post Page.(Done)</br>
+6. A Simple shop page with few product cards, should have the option to "Add to Cart" and checkout using Stripe payment.
+(So you have to integrate Stripe payment).(Done)

 ## Tools :
 1.Next js </br>